racket/rhombus/rhombus/0000-rhombus.md

 complexity, because definitions can expand to multiple bindings, and some of them need to refer to each other.

-## The dot operator and dot providers
+## Static information and dot providers

-The rules for propagating dot-provider information are reminiscent of type rules in Turnstile (Chang et al.), but must more limited.
-The goal here is to make `.` notation reasonably consistent while keeping `.` uses as efficient as Racket-style accessors.
+The rules for propagating static information, as used for dot providers, are reminiscent of type rules in Turnstile (Chang et al.).
+The rules here are more limited, however.
+The primary goal is to make `.` notation reasonably consistent while keeping `.` uses as efficient as Racket-style accessors.
+The general system of static information is meant to support other purposes that are similar.

-Most rules can be viewed as macro bindings that expand to provide dot-provider information in the expansion for consumption by the immediate enclosing expression.
-Indeed, that is mostly the implementation.
-The rule that's ad hoc and does not fit that pattern is the one for for `val` or `def` with an right-hand side that is an immediate call; the rule is in terms of an unparsed expression on the right-hand side.
-The rule is nevertheless included, otherwise
+The static-information rules are based on the idea that only already-parsed terms have static information (although parsed terms may wrap yet-unparsed terms).
+That approach constrains the direction that information can flow.
+One static-information rule is ad hoc and does not fit the constraint: the one for for `val` or `def` with an right-hand side that is an immediate call; the rule is in terms of an unparsed expression on the right-hand side.
+The rule is nevertheless included, otherwise an example like

 ```
 def origin: Point(0, 0)